vdhpieter/docker-letsencrypt-webroot/README.md

 * **CHMOD** Permissions for certs.
 Defaults to `644`.
 * **EXP_LIMIT** The number of days before expiration of the certificate before request another one.
 Defaults to `30`.
 * **CHECK_FREQ**: The number of days how often to perform checks.
 Defaults to `30`.
 * **CHICKENEGG**: Set this to 1 to generate a self signed certificate before attempting to start the process with no previous certificate.
 Some http servers (nginx) might not start up without a certificate file present.
+Defaults to `1`.
 * **STAGING**: Set this to 1 to use the staging environment of letsencrypt to prevent rate limiting while working on your setup.
+Defaults to `0`.